ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 You can read more about Event Sourcing on [Martin Fowler's blog](http://martinfowler.com/eaaDev/EventSourcing.html).

-My colleague Yannick De Turck also has a chapter on Event Sourcing in his [blogpost about Lagom](/microservices/2016/04/22/Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.html#cqrs-and-event-sourcing).
+Our colleague Yannick De Turck also has a chapter on Event Sourcing in his [blogpost about Lagom](/microservices/2016/04/22/Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.html#cqrs-and-event-sourcing).

-I've written about [CQRS and Event Sourcing](/domain-driven%20design/2016/02/02/A-Decade-Of-DDD-CQRS-And-Event-Sourcing.html) too when we visited DDD Europe last year.
+Ken Coenen has written about [CQRS and Event Sourcing](/domain-driven%20design/2016/02/02/A-Decade-Of-DDD-CQRS-And-Event-Sourcing.html) too when we visited DDD Europe last year.

 #### Security